• Skip to primary navigation

 A stack of 3 bars of homemade lavender soap tied with twine.

-It's actually really easy to make your own homemade lavender soap.
-You don't even need lye or any other harsh ingredients.
-Lavender has antibacterial and skin soothing properties so it's a great addition to soap and skincare products.
+It's really easy to make your own homemade lavender soap.
+Lavender has antibacterial and skin soothing properties so it's a great addition to soap and other skincare products, and it has the most relaxing smell.

 A bowl of lavender potpourri with a spoon in it.